aws-samples/aws-efa-nccl-baseami-pipeline/README.md

     "cudnn_version": "libcudnn8"
   },
 ````
-After filling in the `variables` check that the packer script is validated and run.
+After filling in the `variables` check that the packer script is validated.
 ````
 packer validate nvidia-efa-ml-al2.yml
 packer build nvidia-efa-ml-al2.yml